 “If your right eye makes you stumble, tear it out and throw it from you; for it is better for you to lose one of the parts of your body, than for your whole body to be thrown into hell.
 If your right hand makes you stumble, cut it off and throw it from you; for it is better for you to lose one of the parts of your body, than for your whole body to go into hell.”
 Matthew 5:29-30

-I can’t tell you the number of young married couples in our church struggling with normal sexual intimacy because of the husband’s use of porn.
+I can’t tell you the number of young married couples in churches that are struggling with normal sexual intimacy because of the husband’s use of porn.
 Why?
 Because there is no woman on the face of the earth, no matter how beautiful, who can compete with the sexual fantasies porn provides.
 This is the demonic power of pornography.

 Not only are the harmful effects of porn often overlooked, there are also many misconceptions on the issue.
 Like many people believing that porn is just a “guy thing.”

 While a lot of women find pornography lewd and a turn-off, an ever-increasing number of women are viewing pornography.

 One study found that 76% of females between the ages of 18 to 30 years old watch pornography on a regular basis.

 Jesus knows that sexual lust can become a serious issue for both men and women.

 So, He gives us a rather graphic visual in today’s Scripture reference to make His point.
 (However, Jesus was not advocating actually slicing off hands and eyes because we lust or engage in pornography.
 He was simply communicating the seriousness of the sin of lust that if not dealt with through a kind of radical spiritual surgery, it can consume our lives.)

 Are you struggling because of your use of porn?
 Are you keeping it a secret?